-If you’re an elected official or serve on the governing body of a LAGERS-participating employer, you’re working in a covered department, and you’re working above the Annual Hours Required for Coverage, you must be covered by the system.
-An example of an elected official is a county Sheriff.
-An example of a member of the governing body is a city council member.
+If you’re an elected official at a LAGERS-participating employer, you're working in a covered department and you're working above the Annual Hours Required for Coverage, you must be covered by the system.

 To be eligible to receive a benefit from LAGERS, you must first become vested.
 You become vested once you earn 5 years (60 months) of credited service within the LAGERS system.
 Your 60 months of credited service can be earned at one employer or a combination of LAGERS employers.

 Once you become vested, you’re guaranteed to receive a benefit from LAGERS regardless of whether you continue to work for a LAGERS employer until retirement.

 Your employer can elect to cover its employees under normal retirement ages or the Rule of 80.